 Sospiri Grand Prix

 After Lola’s disastrous debut during the Australian Grand Prix, were the team didn’t manage to qualify the cars.
 The team folded after the Brazilian Grand Prix.
 Were the team arrived, and kept the cars in their pit box.
 It was well known that Lola would not re-appear on the grid.
 However, Vincenzo Sospiri did his best to keep Lola on the grid.
 He tried to find new sponsors to gain enough financial support.
 Vincenzo did manage to collect money, but not enough to keep the team on the grid.

 Supernova F1 Team

 As mentioned before, Supernova tried to enter the Formula One a couple of team.
 At least were looking for opportunities to enter the Formula One.
 Their plan was to enter the Formula One in 1997 and eventually 1998.
 Read the full story here.

 During the 1970s and 80s the Vanwall cars were regular competitors during Historical Grand Prix weekends.
 There were even reunions with former Vanwall drivers and mechanics but no news about an eventual return of the team in Formula One.
-That is, until the 26th June 1995 when the first news appeared of “strange rumours” regarding a revival of the Vanwall team.
+That is until the 26th June 1995.
+When the first news appeared of “strange rumours” regarding a revival of the Vanwall team.
 At that time it was not clear if the Vandervell family was behind the idea of reviving the team or that the rights to the name had been sold to an investment group interested in joining Formula One.
-Later it would emerge that the British engineering giant GKN had bought the rights to the Vanwall name and had recruited Mike Earl as team manager.
+Later it would emerge that the British engineering giant GKN had bought the rights to the Vanwall name.
+They had recruited Mike Earl as team manager.
 Read the full story here.

 Malaysian Zaifa Motorsport team announced their plan in 1997 to aim of reaching Formula One by the year 2005.
 In 1998 the team was to debut in Formula Renault and hoped via other junior categories to reach the Formula One.
 Nothing was heard.